kristofzerbe/kiko.io/source/_anything/misc/colophon.md

 The [Sitemap](/sitemap) is a truly unique page, as it is not composed of traditional HTML, but rather XML, formatted according to the [sitemaps.org protocol](https://www.sitemaps.org/protocol.html) and simply dressed up a bit using XSL.
 As a result, it does not really match the look and feel of the other pages on this blog.
 However, this makes it uncompromisingly machine-readable.

 </section>

----

-The following articles are the source for this page: